vassik/ThingMLTesting/README.md

+### This is a backtracked repository to a point where testing was distributed.
+Use the original ThingML repository for development!!!

 ![ThingML](Logotype_ThingML_100317_500px.png)

 The ThingML approach is composed of *i*) a **modeling language**, *ii*) a set of **tools** and *iii*) a **methodology**.
 The modeling language combines well-proven software modeling constructs for the design and implementation of distributed reactive systems: